 Section 1.
 K.S.A.
-2010 Supp.
+2017 Supp.
 44-706 is hereby amended to read as follows: 44-706.
+The secretary shall examine whether an individual has separated from employment for each week claimed.
+The secretary shall apply the provisions of this section to the individual's most recent employment prior to the week claimed.
 An individual shall be disqualified for benefits: